bogun2046/Tmibao-pages/README.md

 Recommended steps:

-1. Create a new public repository such as `demibao-pages`.
+1. Create a new public repository such as `tmibao-pages`.
 2. Copy the contents of `docs/github-pages/` into the root of that repository.
 3. Push to the `main` branch.
 4. In GitHub repository settings, open `Pages`.